July 19, 1868– Florence Foster Jenkins:

-Jenkins was 76-years -old when she finally yielded to public demand and performed at Carnegie Hall on October 25, 1944.
+Jenkins was 76 years old she finally yielded to public demand and performed at Carnegie Hall on October 25, 1944.
 Her conductor was André Kostelanetz who composed a special song for Jenkins to sing that night.
 The evening was a triumph, but since it was her first “public” appearance, critics could not be barred from being in the audience.
 Their scathing, sarcastic reviews devastated Jenkins.
 She had a heart attack two days later.
 A month after that, she took that final bow.

 I think Jenkins would have loved that she is so inspiring.
 She desired to create art.
 She knew what she wanted and she knew how to get it.
 She was single-minded in her quest and utterly determined to perform her songs.
 And here we are in the 21st century, celebrating her birthday, while she is being portrayed on film by the greatest actor of our age.
 People are still listening to her and talking about her more than 70 years after she left this pretty spinning blue orb.